drex33/azure-docs.ko-kr/articles/cognitive-services/big-data/getting-started.md

 from mmlspark.cognitive import *
 from pyspark.sql.functions import col

-# Add your subscription key from Text Analytics (or a general Cognitive Service key)
+# Add your subscription key from the Language service (or a general Cognitive Service key)
 service_key = "ADD-SUBSCRIPTION-KEY-HERE"

 df = spark.createDataFrame([